Madhu-Krishnan-A-P/VHDL-design-nptel/primenum/README.md

-# 4-to-2 Priority Encoder (priencoder) — Structural Modeling
+# Prime Number Detector (primenum) — Structural Modeling

-This folder contains the VHDL implementation of a **4-to-2 priority encoder** using structural modeling.
-The design is constructed using only basic gates from the `Gates` package.
+This folder contains the VHDL implementation of a **prime number checker** for 5-bit unsigned inputs, constructed using only basic logic gates through structural modelling.

 ## Contents

-- VHDL design file for the priority encoder (`priencoder.vhdl`)
+- VHDL design file: `primenum.vhdl`
-- Testbench file and Device Under Test (DUT)
+- Testbench and DUT files for simulation
-- Waveform tracefiles for simulation and result verification
+- Waveform tracefiles for output verification
-- Gate-level schematic (if provided)
+- Logic gate schematics (if provided)

 ## Design Overview

-The 4-to-2 priority encoder outputs a 2-bit binary representation (`Y[1:0]`) of the **highest-priority active input** among four inputs `A`, `B`, `C`, `D`, where `A` has the highest priority and `D` the lowest.
-If none of the inputs are high, the `Valid` output `V` is set to 0; otherwise, it is set to 1.

-### Priority Encoding Logic

-- Input Priority: `A > B > C > D`
-- `Y[1] = A OR B`
-- `Y[0] = A OR (C AND NOT B)`
-- `V    = A OR B OR C OR D`
+The module `primenum` checks whether the input value `A(4:0)` (ranging from 0 to 31) is a **prime number**.
+It outputs `'1'` on `Y` if the input is a prime number, otherwise `'0'`.

-### Gate-Level Breakdown
+### Key Features

+- Input: 5-bit binary number `A(4:0)`
+- Output: 1-bit signal `Y`
+- Detection of hardcoded prime numbers in the range [0–31]
+- Implemented strictly using:
+  - `INVERTER`
-- The design uses:
+  - `AND_2`
-  - `OR_2`, `AND_2`, and `INVERTER` gates
+  - `OR_2` gates
-  - Only **structural modeling**, with no behavioral or dataflow elements
+  - **Structural modelling only** (no behavioural or dataflow code)

-## How to Simulate
+### Implementation Details

+- The design checks specific combinations of `A(4:0)` that correspond to prime numbers by encoding those patterns using **AND gate chains**.
+- The output of each detection path is logically OR-ed to produce the final output `Y`.
+- Optimized for simulation clarity rather than general arithmetic primality checking.

+## Simulation Instructions

-1. Open Quartus Prime Lite or your preferred simulator.
+1. Open Quartus Prime Lite (or your simulation tool).
+2. Create a new project and include:
+   - `primenum.vhdl`
-2. Add the `priencoder.vhdl`, testbench, and `Gates` package files.
+   - Basic gate definitions from the `Gates` package
+   - The provided testbench and waveform tracefiles
-3. Compile the project.
+3. Compile the design.
-4. Simulate using the provided waveform tracefiles or waveform viewer to verify priority encoding behavior.
+4. Run the simulation and observe the waveform to validate the output `Y` for various `A` inputs.

 ## Notes

-- The `Gates` package must be present in your working directory for the basic gates to be resolved.
-- Ensure correct mapping and hierarchy in your simulation project.
-- Structural modeling reinforces digital circuit understanding by emphasizing gate-level behavior.
+- This is a **literal-based design** — it only identifies primes hardcoded into the gate structure.
+- Ensure all supporting gate files from the `Gates` package are added before compilation.
+- Inputs outside the 0–31 range are not applicable due to the 5-bit width.

 ---

-⚠️ **Disclaimer:** While the 4-to-2 priority encoder VHDL design is authored by me, the testbench, DUT, waveform tracefiles, and the `Gates` package are provided by Wadhwani Electronics Laboratory, IIT Bombay for academic evaluation.
+⚠️ **Disclaimer:** While the Prime Number Detector VHDL design (`primenum.vhdl`) is authored by me, the testbench, DUT, waveform tracefiles, and the `Gates` package are provided by Wadhwani Electronics Laboratory, IIT Bombay for academic evaluation.
 I do not claim ownership of these support files—they are used strictly for educational purposes.